The-Marcy-Lab-School/react-multilingual-app/README.md

 * When a language button is clicked, the greeting above should be translated to the appropriate language.
 * Above your greeting, there should be two buttons to change the font size.
 * When the buttons are clicked, the greeting size should grow or shrink accordingly.
+* Your greeting should be its own component.
+In addition, each set of buttons should be their own component.

 ## Set Up
 It's highly recommended you use the scaffolding tool [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to create your starter code.